Meet our team

 Alanna Irving builds open source tools and communities for radical participation and collaboration.

 She co-founded Enspiral (network of social entrepreneurs), Loomio (collaborative decision-making), Cobudget (participatory budgeting), the Open Source // Open Society conference, and Dark Crystal (trust-maximising P2P private key management for crypto), and served as Executive Officer of the YWCA of Aotearoa New Zealand.
-Alanna is currently is the executive director of the Open Source Foundation with Open Collective, and has recently co-authored the book Better Work Together.
+Alanna is currently the executive director of the Open Source Foundation with Open Collective, and has recently co-authored the book Better Work Together.
 Originally from San Francisco, she has now become a kiwi and lives in Wellington with her partner, daughter, and little black cat.
 More info: https://alanna.space

 ANNETTE CULPAN - TRUSTEE